Lila Neugebauer

+Lila Neugebauer (/ˈlaɪlə ˈnɔɪɡəbaʊ.ər/; born 1985) is an American theatre director, writer and artistic director.
+After studying at Yale University she started directing numerous theatrical productions.
+She came to prominence directing the Broadway revival of Kenneth Lonergan's memory play The Waverly Gallery (2018) which was nominated for the Tony Award for Best Revival of a Play.
+She has since directed the Branden Jacobs-Jenkins family drama Appropriate (2023), for which she received a Tony Award nomination, Itamar Moses political satire The Ally (2024), and the Anton Chekhov revival Uncle Vanya (2024).

+She had directed multiple episodes of the Mindy Kaling created HBO Max comedy series The Sex Lives of College Girls (2021–2022) and she made her directorial film debut with the A24 drama Causeway (2022) starring Jennifer Lawrence and Brian Tyree Henry.

-Early life
+Early life and education

-Neugebauer was born and raised in New York City A native Upper West Sider, she grew up seeing plays and was exposed to theatre, and credits her mother for a lot of that.
+Neugebauer was born and raised in New York City.
+A native Upper West Sider, she grew up seeing plays and was exposed to theatre, and credits her mother for a lot of that.
 She attended the Hunter College High School, where she performed in Seven Minutes in Heaven by fellow student Lin-Manuel Miranda.
 Neugebauer played a partygoer.
 Neugebauer was an English major at Yale University.
 There she befriended actress and playwright Zoe Kazan.
 She has said that "one of the best classes I took was a constitutional law class".
 While in Louisville, she received the 2013 Princess Grace Theater Fellowship Award in partnership with Actors Theatre of Louisville.